kinjal18-dotcom/coffee-sales-excel-dashboard/README.md

 * Imported and cleaned raw order, customer, and product data.

-* Built relationships between the three tables to bring product pricing and customer details into the orders table.
+* Used XLOOKUP (for customer name, email, country) and INDEX/MATCH (for product type, roast, size, price) to pull matching data from the customers and products tables into orders, joined on Customer ID and Product ID.

 * Created PivotTables to summarize sales by month, coffee type, customer, and country.

 * Built PivotCharts and slicers on top of the PivotTables for interactive filtering.